oxsecurity/megalinter/docs/descriptors/python_pyright.md

   --version                          Print Pyright version --warnings                         Use exit code of 1 if warnings are reported -w,--watch                         Continue to run and watch for changes

-WARNING: there is a new pyright version available (v1.1.270 -> v1.1.293).
-Please install the new version or set PYRIGHT_PYTHON_FORCE_VERSION to `latest`

 ```